nf-core/rnaseq/docs/usage.md

 ## Reference Genomes

 ### `--genome`
-The reference genome to use of the analysis, needs to be one of the genome specified in the config file.
+The reference genome to use for the analysis, needs to be one of the genome specified in the config file.
+This is `False` by default and needs to be specified (unless index files are supplied, see below).
-The human `GRCh37` genome is used by default.

 See [`conf/uppmax.config`](conf/uppmax.config) for a list of the supported reference genomes and their keys.
 Common genomes that are supported are: